 Question: Did the Lutheran Reformation throw the baby out with the bathwater when we rejected the cult of saints?
 The biggest critique I hear from Roman Catholics and Eastern Orthodox is that asking the saints to pray for you is just like asking one of your living friends to pray for you.
 Which got me thinking, with our doctrine of the communion of saints that we confess in the creeds, I wonder if we could make an argument of asking the saints to pray for us.

 Answer: I refer you to my article, “Frank Answers About Saints in the Lutheran Church.”
 Lutherans do not pray to the saints, claiming the sole mediatorship of Christ as the main reason.
 But the Lutheran Confessions (Apology, Article 21) grant that “the saints pray for us.”
 So I suppose there isn’t a need to ask them to do so.
 However, I wonder: how do we address the dead?
 What consciousness (mind) do the dead have?
 What is the substance of the soul apart from the body?
 What is the relationship between the body, the mind, and the soul?
 I refer you to my articles, “Frank Answers About What Happens After Death” and “Frank Answers About the Soul.”
 In what sense can “saints in heaven” hear earthly prayers?
 Wouldn’t they need to be like God?
 I think we need to hear Catholic and Orthodox theologians deal with these kinds of questions.
+I think that we can certainly pray with the saints, just as we join our voices “with angels and archangels and all the company of heaven” in singing the thrice-holy hymn (Sanctus).

 About Why Lutherans Are Identified as Evangelical Catholics